 What Are the Qualifications of Florida Physical Therapists?

 Pediatric physical therapists at FOCUS are highly-skilled professionals who have a special interest in working with children and families to ensure optimal physical growth and development.

 As in many practices, a single doctor oversees the daily work carried out by physical therapy assistants, who have an associate degree from an accredited program.
 A pediatric physical therapist must be educated in a program accredited by the American Physical Therapy Association, often specializing or minoring in an area like pediatrics.
 Licensing is handled by the state, through the Florida Board of Physical Therapy.

 There are also continuing education requirements for both physical therapy doctors and therapy assistants.

 We believe the best therapy results are achieved when our efforts closely involve parents and families.
 That’s why every session involves family education, wherein we discuss progress and challenges, as well as ways our strategies can be implemented in other settings.

-Our compassionate physical therapists are committed to helping your child grow, heal and, eventually, move on.
+Our compassionate Fort Myers physical therapy team is committed to helping your child grow, heal, and move on.